tmtleung/linkedin-jobsearch-ai-agent/README.md

 This will:
 - create a virtual environment
 - install dependencies
-- create `config/config.json` from the example template
+- generate `config/config.json` from the template

 ---

-## Configuring the Agent
+## Configuration

-Your main configuration file lives here:
+All settings live in:

 ```
 config/config.json